About Manor Pet Housing

 The first adventure

-With very little to go on, my husband and I set about crafting a hutch after work.
-We’d been in the building trade for many years and Shaun is an expert joiner.
+With very little to go on, I set about crafting a hutch after work.

-We took out time, tinkering with ideas, crafting the hutch in the evenings once the kids had gone to bed.
+I took my time, tinkering with ideas, crafting the hutch in the evenings once the kids had gone to bed.

-When we finally revealed our masterpiece to the pet shop owner, his face fell.
+When i finally revealed the masterpiece to the pet shop owner, his face fell.
 It was too big for him to stock in his shop and it was too heavy to sell.

 Discovering rabbit welfare

-We began researching hutch size requirements and of course, found the Rabbit Welfare Association and Fund (RWAF) and their A Hutch Is Not Enough campaign.
-With this information guiding us, we knew our hutch met the minimum guidelines.
+I began researching hutch size requirements and of course, found the Rabbit Welfare Association and Fund (RWAF) and their A Hutch Is Not Enough campaign.
+With this information guiding me, i knew my hutch met the minimum guidelines.

 The RWAF advise hutches must be 6ft x 2ft x 2ft to offer our bunny buddies enough space to make at least three hops, lie stretched out and be able to stand up on their back legs without their ears touching the top.
 Without space, safety and stimulation a rabbit’s health begins to suffer.

-Market research told us most cages where 3ft, 4ft or 5ft wide at the most, considerably below the welfare guidelines.
-Our hutch exceeded these and offered rabbit owners an opportunity to provide a really exceptional environment for their pet.
-We could also see how Shaun’s master craftsmanship would ensure the hutches looked good in any home.
+Market research told me most cages where 3ft, 4ft or 5ft wide at the most, considerably below the welfare guidelines.
+My hutch exceeded these and offered rabbit owners an opportunity to provide a really exceptional environment for their pet.
+I could also see how quality craftsmanship would ensure the hutches looked good in any home.

 Over to social